G & G ELECTRONICS

 James Street, Garston, Liverpool 19.
 The man behind the studio, and presumably

-EP by The Blacks featuring 'Then I Kissed Her' and several other tracks (G/G-1114;
+EP by The Blacks featuring 'Then I Kissed Her', 'That Look In Your Eye', 'Behind

-1975), G&G appears to have been a custom recording company.
-The catalogue number of that EP
+1975) - G&G appears to have been a custom recording company.
+The catalogue numbers

 G&G records out there, but, unsurprisingly, googling

-hasn't revealed any of them.
-Local Country music label C.M.P. (q.v.) made
+hasn't revealed any of them; however, local Country music label C.M.P. (q.v.) made

 of the Blacks EP was by Phonodisc; it ran to at